Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: Applications

 \subsection{Example 1: Multinational Macroeconomic Indices}

-We apply the constrained and partially constrained factor models to the macroeconomic indices dataset collected from OECD.
-The dataset contains 10 quarterly macroeconomic indices of 14 countries from 1990.Q2 to 2016.Q4 for107 quarters.
+We apply the constrained and partially constrained factor models to the macroeconomic indexes collected from OECD.
+The dataset contains 10 quarterly macroeconomic indexes of 14 countries from 1990.Q2 to 2016.Q4 for 107 quarters.
 Thus, we have $T = 107$ and $p_1 \times p_2 = 14 \times 10$ matrix-valued time series.
 The countries include developed economies from North American, European, and Oceania.
-The indices cover four major groups, namely production, consumer price, money market, and international trade.
+The indexes cover four major groups, namely production, consumer price, money market, and international trade.
 Each original univariate time series is transformed by taking the first or second difference or logarithm to satisfy the mixing condition in \nameref{cond:Ft_alpha_mixing}.
-Countries, detailed descriptions of the dataset, and transformation procedures are given in Table~15 and~16 of Appendix~B. Figure \ref{fig:oecd_mts_plot} shows the transformed time series of macroeconomic indicators of multiple countries.
+Detailed descriptions of the dataset and the transformation used are given in Table~15 and~16 of Appendix~B. Figure \ref{fig:oecd_mts_plot} shows the transformed time series of macroeconomic indicators of multiple countries.